What the Shreveport Tragedy Reveals About Untreated Trauma in Men

 Therapy cannot remain something many are simply not into.
 We need accessible mental health resources, yes, but also a culture that insists on using them.
 We need men to hold other men accountable.
 Fathers to check on their sons.
 Mothers to challenge the behavior they see.
 Because this cannot continue to be a reactive thing, grief after the fact, statements after immeasurable losses.
 It has to be proactive.

-I could not agree more.
 The work of mental health is not only individual.
 It is communal.
 And communities that normalize help-seeking, that treat therapy as a requirement rather than a last resort, create conditions that interrupt these patterns before they become irreversible.

 For the Women Reading This

 If you are carrying the weight of a relationship where something has felt off for a long time, where your safety has felt uncertain, where the emotional cost of staying has become something you manage quietly, that is worth bringing into a room with someone trained to help you navigate it.
-You do not have to have experienced physical harm to deserve support.
-The emotional dimensions of these dynamics are their own form of harm, and they deserve real attention.

 I work with women navigating trauma, relational harm, and the complicated grief that comes from relationships where love and danger existed in the same space.
 If you need support, I am here.